tytydraco/yessleep/out/Tooth_Fairy_Immolation.md

 My thoughts raced in that period of confusion and terror. *An intruder?
 My mind playing tricks on me?
 Or could it really be…*

 Whatever was making this sound was slowly making its way through the deathly silent house.
-The pattering sound made their way from the kitchen, to the stairway, then soon - just outside my room.
+The pattering sound made its way from the kitchen, to the stairway, then soon - just outside my room.

 ***Pitter-patter***